China says move to field Galwan Valley soldier in Winter Olympic torch relay met 'standards' | Law-Order

 Top US lawmakers have also described the Chinese move as ''shameful'' and ''deliberately provocative''.
 Republican Senator Jim Risch, a Ranking Member of the powerful US Senate Foreign Relations Committee, also said that the US will continue to support the sovereignty of India.

-Asked at a media briefing here on Monday whether fielding Qi in the torch relay went against China's view that Olympics should build bridges, Foreign Ministry spokesman Zhao Lijian said, ''I want to stress that the torch bearers of the Beijing Winter Olympics are broadly representative and they meet relevant standards''.
+Asked at a media briefing here on Monday whether fielding Qi in the torch relay went against China's view that Olympics should build bridges, Foreign Ministry spokesman Zhao Lijian said, ''the torchbearers of the Beijing 2022 Winter Olympics are broadly representative and meet the selection standards''.

-''We hope relevant sides can view it in an objective and rational light," he said.
+''We hope relevant parties will view this in an objective and rational manner,'' he said.

-To a follow-up question whether the move ignored India's sensitivities, Zhao said, ''what I want to say is the relevant sides can view the choice of the torch bearers in objective and rational light and don't read too much into it from a political perspective''.
+To a follow-up question whether the move ignored India's sensitivities, Zhao said, “what I want to say is that we hope relevant party can view the torchbearers in an objective and rational way and refrain from making politicised interpretation”.

 On Thursday, MEA Spokesperson Bagchi said that China has chosen to ''politicise'' an event like the Olympics and that the Charge d'Affaires of the Indian embassy in Beijing will not be attending the opening and the closing ceremonies of the Beijing Winter Games.